fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/hahwul/gee">-Gee is tool of stdin to each files and stdout.
 It is similar to the tee command, but there are more functions for convenience.
 In addition, it was written as go</a>

 <a href="https://github.com/dwisiswant0/go-dork">-Go Dork.
 The fastest dork scanner written in Go</a>

+<a href="https://github.com/google/clusterfuzzlite">-ClusterFuzzLite - Simple continuous fuzzing that runs in CI</a>

 <a href="https://blog.grimm-co.com/2021/11/escalating-xss-to-sainthood-with-nagios.html">-Escalating XSS to Sainthood with Nagios</a>